 The process of obtaining a retroactive building permit consists of the following steps.
 We can work closely with you throughout the way to make the entire process easy and hassle-free for you.

-Permit My ADU After the Fact
+Permit My ADU After The Work Is Done

 In order to combat the crises of affordable housing in the state, California offers an amnesty program to endorse the legalization of all types of accessory dwelling units (ADUs) as long as they meet the current building laws and codes.